 Lighting Condition for a Low Key Photograph

-Since we are doing low key photography with available natural light, we cannot capture a low key photograph in all lighting conditions.
+When you use natural light for low key photography, you cannot capture a low key photograph in all lighting conditions.

-In order to capture a low key photograph, you need to have some shade behind the subject.
-A bright subject in a shade or in a dark background is a good candidate for Low key photography.
+In order to capture a low key image, you need to have some shade behind the subject.
+A bright subject in a shade or in a dark background is a good candidate for a low key photo.

 Camera Settings for Low Key Photography

-I prefer Manual mode.
+I prefer manual mode.
 I will explain it better with an example.
-The shot of the Kashmir Flycatcher shown below is a good example of a low key image.
+The picture of the Kashmir Flycatcher bird is a good example of a low key image.

-Manual mode with Spot metering used for this shot.
-I realized that it was a good low key candidate since the background portion of the Kashmir Flycatcher was on the shade.
+Manual mode with spot metering used for this shot.
+I realized that it was a good low key candidate since the background portion of the bird was in shade.

-I had set the lower possible Aperture value of f5.6 and an ISO value of 400.
+I had set the lowest possible aperture value of f5.6 and an ISO value of 400.
 Canon 1DX Mark ii with Canon 500mm f4 L IS II lens with a Canon 1.4x converter III was used for this shot.
 So, I had an effective focal length of 700mm.

-The shutter speed was chosen in such a way that the image exposure is down by two stops.
+The shutter speed was chosen in such a way that the image is underexposed by two stops.
 This underexposure by 2 stops was sufficient to get the black or dark background for the image with the bird and branch incorrect exposure.

 I had captured this image in RAW format.
-Shooting in RAW format allowed me to play with a few camera settings.
+Shooting in RAW format allowed me to play with a few camera settings during editing.
 I have further underexposed the image by 2/3rd stops.
-So, the image that you see is actually 2 2/3 stops underexposed one.
+So, the image that you see is actually underexposed by 2 2/3 stops.